 • What should I check concerning a tanzanite stone’s color?
 You’ll also want to check that the color is even throughout.
 For an easy test, Chan recommends turning the stone upside down and putting it against a white piece of paper.

-How to Care For Your Tanzanite Ring
+How to Care for Your Tanzanite Ring

 Soap and water is a safe way to clean a tanzanite ring, although Chan says to avoid brushes.
-Chan recommends placing your ring in a plastic bag before putting it in a travel jewelry pouch so that diamonds and other stones do not scratch it.
+For storage, Chan recommends placing your ring in a plastic bag before putting it in a travel jewelry pouch so that diamonds and other stones do not scratch it.

 Ready to start shopping for your tanzanite engagement ring?
 Find several dazzling options ahead.